ajh/speaky_csv/README.md

 ```

 Now there is an id value in the csv.
 Having an id value will cause
-speaky csv to find the record with the given id and update it.
+Speaky to find the record with the given id and update it.

 ```ruby
 importer = BookCsv.active_record_importer csv_io, Book